 The great thing about habits is that they need less thought to get things done.
 Thinking about doing things or making decisions leads to decision fatigue.
 Decision fatigue is the state of mind where you’re so tired from thinking all day, you can’t think about anything else.
 For most people, decision fatigue is experienced in the evening after a long day of work.

 With habits however, the situation is different.
 Since with habits you need to think less, it means that at the end of the day you will have done a lot of work and will still be in a position to get some more work done.
 But habits are not just about what we do on a daily basis but also how we can add new activities into our day.
-For example reading or writing or even going to the gym.
 The less we think about an activity, the easier it will be to do.

 Building habits is a great way to ensure you are constantly growing and although the building process may be hard in the beginning, when you get through it, there will be more for you to reap from the whole process.